tbidne/shrun/README.md

 **Arg:** `-f, --file-log PATH`

 **Description**: If a path is supplied, all logs will additionally be written to the supplied file.
-Normal logging (i.e. stdout) is unaffected.
-In other words, the logs are duplicated.
-This can be useful for investigating command failures with the [Command-Logging](#command-logging) option, as those logs are not persisted in the console.
+Furthermore, command logs will be written to the file irrespective of `--cmd-log`.
+Console logging is unaffected.
+This can be useful for investigating command failures.
+If the string literal `default` is given, we will write to the Xdg config directory e.g. `~/.config/shell-run/logs.txt`.

 **Example:**